 By the same Author, crown 8vo, 4s.
+6d.,

-6d., ELEMENTS OF RHETORIC.
+ELEMENTS OF RHETORIC

-\\ The above are the only correct and perfect Editions of Arohbishop Whately's Works on "Logic" and on "Rhe-toric," printed uniformly with the small octavo edition of the "Encyclopædia Metropolitana."
-The portions of that work issued as the Author's are mere reprints of Papers communicated by him more than twenty-five years ago, since which time his Works have received many important Additions and Emendations, the whole of which are included in the above Editions.
+The above are the only correct and perfect Editions of Archbishop Whately's Works on "Logic" and on "Rhe-toric," printed uniformly with the small octavo edition of the "Encyclopædia Metropolitana."
+The portions of that work issued as the Author's are mere reprints of Papers communicated by him more than twenty-five years ago, since which time his Works have received many important Additions and Emendations, the whole of which are included in the above Editions. in the above Editions.